CedarvilleCyber/RedTeamVault/Procedures/Training Resources.md

 ## Learning Paths
 The majority of the rooms in these paths are paywalled.
 ### Junior Penetration Tester
 I split up the path into free rooms and premium rooms (paywalled) so you can do the free rooms, then go back and do the premium rooms all at once.
-You won't need to pay for THM Premium for as long if you do it this way.
+You won't need to pay for THM Premium for as long if you do it this way, but some of the rooms make more sense when done in the intended order, so use your best judgment.
 #### Free Rooms
 ##### Intro to Cyber Security
 - [Offensive Security Intro](https://tryhackme.com/room/offensivesecurityintro)